Through the Anchor playground, create a profile on the configuration area. Then, click to start a session.

 4

-Use the profile in a new session
+Use the profile in other sessions

 Now, when using the create session API, pass the profile parameter with the name of the profile you created to load the saved browser context.